anwersadath/Library-Management-System/README.md

 # Library Management System

-This project implements a Library Management System using a relational database management system (RDBMS) and SQL.
-The system manages information about books in the library, their availability, customers, employees, and more.
+This project implements a Library Management System using MySQL.
+It helps manage books, customers, and employees in a library setting.

-## Introduction

-The Library Management System is designed to keep track of all information about books in the library, their availability, customers, and employees.
-It provides functionalities such as adding new books, issuing books to customers, returning books, managing employees, and more.

 ## Features